sriharsha-bolisetti/100daysData/day13/DynamoDB.md

 This isn't idea as we're making multiple rquests to DynamoDB.
 However, there's no better way to handle it.
 If you have highly-mutable many-to-many relationships in DynamoDB you'll likely need to make multiple requests at read time.

+### What is Global Secondary Indexes?

+- GSI allows you to query attributes of a row that are not the partition key that you originally selected when you created your table.
+- Define a GSI index -> involves selecting a new partition key.
+- Projected attributes -> you can just select subset of attributes you care about
+- Creating a GSI clones your primary table using your new partion key, but keeps these two tables in sync.
+- GSI table plays by the same rules as a normal Dynamo table.
+- GSI Partition key requires uniform data distribution.
+- Define RCU/WCU capacity separately on the index.
+- Throttling can be enabled on just GSI table.
+- Writes to the main table result in a write to the GSI, effectively double the cost of writing.
+- Can only have max 20 GSI.
+- Writes to the main table are `eventually replicated` on the GSI.
+(No Guaranteed SLA).
+- Keep your WCU capacity on your GSI tables >= the WCU capacity on your main table.
+- Separate metrics on your GSI - monitor them accordingly.

+### Local Secondary Index

+- DynamoDB can only have `one` Sort Key.
+- LSI can essentially act as second sort key.
+- Can `only` be defined on `table creation time`.
+- Only limited to 5 LSI.
+- No extra cost.